Honda: Motorcycles

 Honda is the largest motorcycle manufacturer in Japan and has been since it started production in 1955.
 At its peak in 1982, Honda manufactured almost three million motorcycles annually.
 By 2006, this figure had been reduced to around 550,000 but was still higher than its three domestic competitors.
 In 2017, India became the largest motorcycle market for Honda.
 In India, Honda is leading in the scooters segment, with 59% market share.

 During the 1960s when it was a small manufacturer, Honda broke out of the Japanese motorcycle market and began exporting to the United States.
 Working with the advertising agency Grey Advertising, Honda created an innovative marketing campaign, using the slogan "You meet the nicest people on a Honda."
 In contrast to the prevailing negative stereotypes of motorcyclists in America as tough, antisocial rebels, this campaign suggested that Honda motorcycles were made for the everyman.
 The campaign was hugely successful; the ads ran for three years, and by the end of 1963 alone, Honda had sold 90,000 motorcycles.

-Taking Honda's story as an archetype of the smaller manufacturer entering a new market already occupied by highly dominant competitors, the story of their market entry, and their subsequent huge success in the U.S. and around the world has been the subject of some academic controversy.
+Taking Honda's story as an archetype of the smaller manufacturer entering a new market already occupied by highly dominant competitors, the story of their market entry, and their subsequent huge success in the US and around the world has been the subject of some academic controversy.
 Competing explanations have been advanced to explain Honda's strategy and the reasons for their success.

 The first of these explanations was put forward when, in 1975, the Boston Consulting Group (BCG) was commissioned by the UK government to write a report explaining why and how the British motorcycle industry had been out-competed by its Japanese competitors.
 The report concluded that the Japanese firms, including Honda, had sought a very high scale of production (they had made a large number of motorbikes) in order to benefit from economies of scale and learning curve effects.
 It blamed the decline of the British motorcycle industry on the failure of British managers to invest enough in their businesses to profit from economies of scale and scope.